 A: To provide adequate time for multiple departmental reviews, Special Event permits shall be submitted a minimum of fifteen (15) business days prior to any event intended to accommodate less than 500 persons and a minimum of thirty (30) business days prior to any event intended to accommodate 500 persons or more.

 Swimming Pool/Spa Questions

-A. Yes.
-The inspectors must inspect the electrical and/or plumbing work to insure it meets code requirements.
-Pool and spa requirements are listed in our Residential Pool and Spa Guidelines.
+A: Yes.
+The inspectors must inspect the electrical and/or plumbing work to ensure it meets the Town’s adopted code requirements.
+Please refer to the Residential Pool/Spa Handout for further information.

 Water Heater/Plumbing Questions

-A. Yes.
-State law requires that the Town perform an inspection of water heater replacements.
-If hiring a contractor to replace your water heater (gas or electric), the plumber must be registered with the Town, obtain a permit before the work is performed (unless it is an emergency replacement being done while the permit office is closed) and make sure an approved final inspection from the Town is obtained.
-If the permit cannot be obtained before the work is performed due to the permit office being closed, a permit must be obtained on the next business day.
-If a homeowner is to perform the work, they must bring proof of their homestead exemption when they apply for their permit.
-The work must comply with the current plumbing codes and ordinances.
+A: Yes.
+State law requires for the Town to perform inspections of water heater replacements.
+If a contractor is performing the work to replace the water heater (gas or electric), the plumber must be registered with the Town, obtain a permit prior to the work being performed, and ensure an approved final inspection from the Town is obtained.
+If the permit cannot be obtained before the work is performed due to the permit office being closed (and the work is emergent), a permit must be obtained on the following business day.
+If a homeowner is to perform the work, proof of homestead exemption as well as a completed Homestead Homeowner’s Affidavit must be provided at time of permit application.
+The work performed must comply with the Town’s adopted plumbing codes and ordinances.

-Q. The plumber tells me that my water heater now requires a drip pan.
+Q: The plumber tells me that my water heater now requires a drain pan.
 Is this true?

-Q. Does the building code allow plumbers to install water heater in an attic?
+Q: Does the building code allow plumbers to install a water heater in an attic?

-A. Yes, but certain conditions must be followed as required by the International Residential Code (IRC).
-A permit is required.
+A: Yes.
+Please note, a permit is required to be obtained prior to installation and certain conditions must be followed as required by the International Residential Code (IRC).